GmrezaH/devopsToolkit/linux/ssh-config.md

 ```

 > [!NOTE]
-> Note that keywords are case-insensitive and arguments are case-sensitive
+> Note that keywords are case-insensitive and arguments are case-sensitive.

 ## Sample configurations

 ### 1. ProxyJump

-ProxyJump allows SSH to connect to a target server through a bastion host (jump server)
+ProxyJump allows SSH to connect to a target server through a bastion host (jump server).

 ```
 Host bastion